Financial Freedom

 6. Journal

-JK ROWLING - A Story of Perseverance
+JK Rowling’s Story of Perseverance and Success

-Most of us have heard of JK Rowling, the author of the Harry Potter series and self-made billionaire.
+Most of us have heard of JK Rowling, the author of the Harry Potter series and a self-made billionaire.
 Her story from heartbreak to hero has inspired me at many points along my journey.

-At age 25 she got the idea to write Harry Potter and the Sorcerer’s Stone.
+At age 25, she got the idea to write Harry Potter and the Sorcerer’s Stone.
 Within the three years following, she experienced the loss of her mom, moved countries, met a man, got married, had a baby, got separated, and moved back to the UK as a single mom on welfare.

 When we look deeper into her success, how she handled adversity stands out, including these Seven Traits of Success